 Transfer Pricing Adjustment and Surcharge for Non-Compliance with Arm's Length Principle

-Where the pricing of related party transactions is not at arm's length and results in a reduced profit for the Singapore taxpayer, IRAS will consider increasing the profit of the Singapore taxpayer to the arm's length amount under Section 34D of the Income Tax Act 1947.
-Such adjustment will either increase the amount of income or reduce the amount of deduction or loss of the Singapore taxpayer.
+Where the pricing of related party transactions is not at arm's length and results in understated profit (or overstated loss) for the taxpayer in Singapore, IRAS will increase the profit (or reduce the loss) of the taxpayer in Singapore in accordance with Section 34D(1A) of the Income Tax Act 1947.

 Effective from the Year of Assessment (YA) 2019, when IRAS makes a transfer pricing adjustment under Section 34D, a surcharge of 5% on the amount of transfer pricing adjustment will be imposed.
 The 5% surcharge will be imposed regardless of whether there is any additional tax payable resulting from the transfer pricing adjustment.
 IRAS may consider remitting wholly or in part the surcharge for any good cause.

-Learn more about the transfer pricing adjustment and surcharge for non-compliance with the arm’s length principle (PDF, 1.48MB) (refer to sections 8 and 9).
+Learn more about the transfer pricing adjustment and surcharge for non-compliance with the arm’s length principle (PDF, 1.6MB) (refer to sections 8 and 9).

 Transfer Pricing Documentation